green smoothie in glass

 Packed with an anti-inflammatory trio of ground turmeric, fresh ginger and greens (baby spinach or kale) this 5-minute breakfast smoothie is the energizing start your need to your day.
 It’s quick to make, refreshing, and nutritious—another terrific trio!

+Looking to bust your smoothie rut?
+Also me, which is why I’ve got SO many fun smoothie options, like this juicy turmeric ginger smoothie with greens.
 As a plant-based dietitian, I’m all about a good smoothie.
 I mean, there aren’t many other meals that you can pack with SO many nutrient-dense plant foods that also get you fed and out of the house in 5 minutes.
-Because taking care of yourself has to fit your lifestyle or you just won’t stick with it.

 turmeric ginger smoothie ingredients

 Turmeric has long been consumed in Asian culinary traditions from India to Indonesia.
 Traditionally praised as anti-inflammatory, turmeric contains an active ingredient known as curcumin which – in medical doses – has been found to improve inflammation in arthritis and even ulcerative colitis.
 While it is hard to match those doses in our meals, turmeric is still a wonderful (and powerful) plant to include in your recipes!
+The fat from the coconut milk and the black pepper help to improve absorption.

 What makes this anti-inflammatory green smoothie good for you